 On the way, BRO had a lot of interesting signs to warn the drivers and the best one was “Don’t be a Gama in the land of Lama”.
 This was and has stuck in my mind since I saw it many times.
 I guess it meant not act like “Gama”, the strongest person in “folklore” and rather acclimatize well before heading out.

 At Nubra, our first stop was at 32 metre statue of Maitreya Buddha near Diskit Monastery facing down the Shyok River.
-After paying our tributes to Buddha, we headed to Diskit Monastery located at 10,315 ft.
+After paying our tributes to Buddha on the third day of our Ladakh family trip, we headed to Diskit Monastery located at 10,315 ft.

 Stenzen suggested not going up the monastery as the stairs are very steep.
 But, I climbed the steep stairs and was awed at the ambience inside the Gompa.
 It was my first monastery visit in the land of Lama and I realized how peaceful it is to live here.

 Thereafter we headed to Shangri-la camp near Hunder village and after relaxing for a while, we went to see the sand dunes and Bactrian camels (popularly known as double humpback camels).
 These camels have a historical with the region as they were used on the traditional silk route.
 They are rare and found only at a handful places in the world with Hunder village being one of them.
 A ride on them was fun for the entire family.
 Thereafter we spent some time on sand dunes.

 By the time we reached our tents in Shangri La camp it was night and the caretakers had lit the camp with lamps.
 It was an amazing experience.
 The dinner was served at 8:00 pm and comprised of of soup, chapatti, rice, vegetables, and lentils.
 After the dinner, a short walk inside the camp under the sky full of stars was like a “cherry on the cake”.
 Kids were excited on seeing so many stars at the same time.
 Our trip had just begun.